AugustynJ/CTF_Writeups/Cryptoverse_CTF/README.md

 ```
 And output file is in byte view: `b'\xd5\xe4\xb7\xc7\x92$\x8e2'`

+During writing reverse script I find out it is indeed kind of linear-feedback shift register (LFSR) - based on bits choosed by mask the program adds another bit at the end of binary sequence.
+Therefore - based on bits of flag we must recreate bits of challenge flag.

+Warning!
+List `states` contains **swaped** halves of flag!

 And here we go!
-Program that submits our flag:
+Program that show us our flag:
 ```python
 from Crypto.Util.number import *